Screening for Choice Sets: Introduction

 We then introduce private information about technology sets.
 We show that the principal's mechanism design problem can be decomposed into two steps.
 First, the principal chooses a promised utility function, assigning each reported technology set a payoff for the agent.
 Second, given any such promised utility, the principal selects her payoff-maximizing point in the corresponding feasible choice set that delivers this promise.
 While the second step may be computationally non-trivial in some applications, it is conceptually straightforward.
 This decomposition reduces the screening problem to choosing a promised utility function subject to incentive compatibility and technological feasibility.

 A key observation is that, under nested technology sets, incentive compatibility takes a particularly simple form: the promised utility function must be weakly increasing in set inclusion and must guarantee the agent at least his default-report payoff.
 Moreover, \cref{lem:range_of_promised_util} shows that under nested technology sets it is without loss of generality to restrict attention to promised utility functions that lie within the monotone envelope of the complete information curve—that is, between its lower and upper monotone envelopes.
 This is illustrated in \cref{fig:monotone-closures}.
-Crucially, once attention is restricted to this envelope, technical feasibility ceases to pose additional constraints: every weakly increasing promised utility function within the envelope is feasible.
+Crucially, once attention is restricted to this envelope, technological feasibility ceases to pose additional constraints: every weakly increasing promised utility function within the envelope is feasible.
 As a consequence, the screening problem collapses to choosing a one-dimensional monotone promised utility function within an explicitly constructed envelope determined by the complete-information benchmark.

 We further characterize the structure of the optimal mechanism.
 The principal's optimal policy exhibits a bang–bang structure.
 It partitions the type space into a finite collection of intervals.
 On each interval, either the principal implements the complete-information allocation, so each type receives exactly its complete-information payoff; or the principal keeps the agent's promised utility constant throughout the interval.
 This is illustrated in \cref{fig:promised-utility}.
 Moreover, the number of flat segments is bounded by $K$, the number of decreasing segments of the complete-information curve.
-As a result, computing the optimal mechanism reduces to choosing at most $K$ departure points from the complete-information curve.
-The entire mechanism-design problem therefore collapses to the selection of at most $K$ scalar cutoff points and is easy to compute by dynamic programming.
+As a result, computing the optimal mechanism reduces to choosing at most $K$ pooling intervals and associated promise utilities that depart from the complete-information curve; in discrete cases, this computation can be implemented efficiently using dynamic programming.
 The resulting bang–bang structure resembles institutional environments in which principals differentiate rewards finely across disclosed capabilities in some ranges but deliberately compress rewards in other ranges.